 Index to English-language journals in nursing, occupational therapy, physical therapy and other allied health fields.

 Step 1) Click here and scroll down to the bottom of the page.

 Step 2) Click "iPhone and Android apps" to email yourself a download link and key.
 Available for iPhone and iPad.

 DynaMed Plus is a clinical reference resource useful for getting answers to clinical questions quickly and easily.
 Content is written and reviewed by a team of physicians who synthesize the evidence and provide objective analysis.

-Step 1) Download this app from the app store when on campus.
+Step 1) Download the app from the app store.
 Alternatively, you can bookmark the link for the mobile website on your device and login with your Queen's NetID and password when prompted, but internet access is required.